dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. It's your money.
 Take charge of it
    1. The best way to make money is to not lose it.
    1. Bitcoin is a very good middle ground between governments who have the obligation to control money flows as best they can and citizens who have the incentive for money to be more independent.
+   1. "No urgent crisis" for blockchain to solve

 1. 7 Facts To Check Before Investing In A ICO Or New Cryptocurrency
    1. Who’s offering the coin?